 - The speed at which you both dolly and zoom

-Each will create a different effect and feeling, so consider which makes the most sense for you story and scene to get the most out of the vertigo effect.
+Each will create a different effect and feeling, so consider which makes the most sense for your scene to get the most out of the vertigo effect.

 Watch this great dolly zoom example

-This dolly zoom is a perfect example of how a specific film technique could be used as a representation of supernatural forces in your story, and also serves as a visual motif, like it did for The Fellowship of the Ring.
+This dolly zoom is a perfect example of how a specific film technique could be used as a representation of supernatural forces in your story.
+It also serves as a visual motif, like it did for The Fellowship of the Ring.

 To give you a concrete dolly zoom example, we're going to break down the surrounding shots in a scene from the film, and provide some context for why Jackson used the dolly zoom in this scene.